watdahecklol32/watdahecklol32/README.md

 ## About me
-I am a 15 year old programmer who lives in america with over 1 year of experience.
+I am a 15 year old programmer with ADHD who lives in america with over 1 year of experience.